 Medically reviewed by Drugs.com.
 Last updated on Dec 27, 2018.

 Itchy skin is an uncomfortable, irritating sensation that makes you want to scratch.
 Also known as pruritus (proo-RIE-tus), itchy skin can be caused or worsened by dry skin.
 It's common in older adults, as skin tends to become drier with age.

 Depending on the cause of your itchy skin, it may appear normal, red, rough or bumpy.
 Repeated scratching can cause raised thick areas of skin that might bleed or become infected.

 Many people find relief with self-care measures such as moisturizing daily, using gentle cleansers and bathing with lukewarm water.
 Long-term relief requires identifying and treating the cause of itchy skin.
 Common treatments are medicated lotions, moist dressings and oral anti-itch medicines.

 You may have itchy skin over certain small areas, such as on an arm or leg, or over your whole body.
 Itchy skin can occur without any other noticeable changes on the skin.
 Or it may be associated with:

 - Dry, cracked skin

 Sometimes itchiness lasts a long time and can be intense.
 As you rub or scratch the area, it gets itchier.
 And the more it itches, the more you scratch.
-Breaking this itch-scratch cycle can be difficult, but continued scratching can damage your skin or cause infection.
+Breaking this itch-scratch cycle can be difficult.

 When to see a doctor